maccaspacca/BismuthToolsWeb/README.md

 Sponsors
 ========

-Edit the sponsor.txt file as follows:
+Edit the toolsconfig.ini file as follows:

 address = <insert your the Bismuth address that will receive your payment>